codio-templates/ThinkJava2/.guides/content/arrays-and-references-copying-arrays.md

 Any changes made through either variable will be seen by the other.
 For example, if we set `a[0] = 17.0`, and then display `b[0]`, the result is `17.0`.
 Because `a` and `b` are different names for the same thing, they are sometimes called **aliases**.

+Try adding the code snippets above to the editor on the left to see how the mechanics of copying arrays work.
+To print the arrays and see what changes you are making you can use the `printArray` method.
+Run your code here.
+{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch07/ArrayExamples4.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch07/ ArrayExamples4 )
  If you actually want to copy the array, not just the reference, you have to create a new array and copy the elements from one to the other, like this:

 ```code
 double[] b = new double[3];